-This course will examine changes, challenges, and threats to health care in Canada.
+This course provides an in-depth examination of changes, challenges, and threats to health care in Canada.
 Students will explore system delivery models and users at all levels of care.
-There will also be discussion of how cross-functional teams can generate innovation, productivity, and effective service.
+There will also be a discussion of how cross-functional teams can generate innovation, productivity, and effective service.

 Total Weeks: 15

 Six university-transfer credits or permission of the instructor.

 The eight major topics covered in this course are:

 - Evolution of the Canadian health care system

 - Exploring federal, provincial and regional structures of the public vs. private health care systems in Canada

 - Who uses the health care system--physical vs. cognitive reasons